-- 3- The institutional organization of the Climate Commission with: the appointment of a lead State, President of the Climate Commission; the establishment of political governance bodies with the Council of Heads of State and the Council of Ministers of the Environment, Sustainable Development and the Basin on the political level at the level of their country the problems of the basin; its management body with a Permanent Secretariat, a Director/Secretary General, supported by a network of focal points responsible for ensuring the proper functioning of the Commission, constitutes an operational model that works and satisfies all the members of the Congo Basin Climate Commission. - For the Amazon, the organization of continental and island states of the Amazon basin will have to designate its lead state, thus prefiguring the political and operational structuring.
-Brazil, with the support of the United Nations and the CCBC, could play a structuring role in the creation of such a regional organization; - For Southeast Asia Mekong Borneo, the ASEAN Environment Commission could, with the support of Indonesia, which chairs ASEAN, play a leading role in structuring the Climate Commission for the Southeast Asia Mekong Borneo Basin.
+- a.
+For the Amazon, the organization of continental and island states of the Amazon basin will have to designate its lead state, thus prefiguring the political and operational structuring.
+Brazil, with the support of the United Nations and the CCBC, could play a structuring role in the creation of such a regional organization; - b.
+For Southeast Asia Mekong Borneo, the ASEAN Environment Commission could, with the support of Indonesia, which chairs ASEAN, play a leading role in structuring the Climate Commission for the Southeast Asia Mekong Borneo Basin.
 The experience of the CCBC and all the existing literature on the functioning of governance will feed the work of ASEAN within the framework of an enhanced Africa-Asia cooperation plan, led by the African Union and funded by the European Union and the United Nations.